Do not upgrade the Hatchery unless you are level 25+ or you know what you are doing. The gold can be better spent elsewhere.

 Do not worry about hitting the Fish cap, or about saving gold for the buildings.
 Hatch as many dragons as possible, use as many of them to train your primary dragons as possible.
 Use whatever spare gold you have to upgrade Duties, then Treasury, then Fishery.
 Maxed Duties, ~level 4 treasury and ~level 3 Fishery are recommended.

 Do not over-invest into 2* or lower dragons, unless you really have no options.

-Try to upgrade your Red, Purple and Blue dragons as little as possible, unless your red\purple dragons are 3*+ or your blue dragon is a 4*+.
+Try not to upgrade your Red, Purple and Blue dragons to 2-star training, unless your red\purple dragons are 3*+ or your blue dragon is a 4*+.

 - Thanks to Dot_Gale, I know that you get a 2nd egg slot before 3* hatching.
 Having two eggs hatched at once can be useful, but its primary goal is to allow both 1-2* eggs dragons and 3* to be trained at once, you can’t hatch two of the same kind of egg at a time.